Learning About Calories

 Are Calories Bad for You?

-Most foods and drinks contain calories.
-Some foods, such as lettuce, contain few calories (1 cup of shredded lettuce has less than 10 calories).
-Other foods, like peanuts, contain a lot of calories (½ cup of peanuts has over 400 calories).
+Water has no calories, but most foods and drinks contain calories.
+Some foods, such as lettuce, have few calories (1 cup of shredded lettuce has less than 10 calories).
+Other foods, like peanuts, contain a lot of calories (1/4 cup of peanuts has about 200 calories).
+High-calorie foods — such as sugary sodas, candy, and fast food — can quickly add up to too many calories.
+When you eat more calories than the body uses, the extra energy is stored as fat.

 Some people watch their calories if they are trying to lose weight.
-Most kids don't need to do this, but all kids can benefit from eating a healthy, balanced diet that includes the right number of calories — not too many, not too few.
-But how do you know how many calories you need?
+Most kids don't need to count calories, but all kids benefit from eating a healthy, balanced diet.
+Kids should also pay attention to when they feel hungry and stop eating when they feel full.

 How Many Calories Do Kids Need?

-Kids come in all sizes and each person's body burns energy (calories) at different rates, so there isn't one perfect number of calories that every kid should eat.
-But there is a recommended range for most kids between 6 and 12 years old: 1,600 to 2,200 per day, depending on how active they are.
+Kids come in all sizes, and each person's body burns energy (calories) at different rates.
+So there isn't one perfect number of calories that every kid should eat.
+The number of calories kids need depend on many things, like:

-If you eat more calories than you need, the body changes extra calories to fat.
-Too much fat can lead to being overweight and other health problems.
-Only your doctor can say if you are overweight, so check with him or her if you're concerned.
-And never go on a diet without talking to your doctor!.
+Eating more calories than your body needs can lead to being overweight and other health problems.
+Only your doctor can say if you are overweight, so check with them if you're concerned.
+And never go on a diet without talking to the doctor first!

 Reviewed by: Mary L. Gavin, MD